 Langley, BC Cohousing

 Raising children in cohousing

-In addition, community centered development includes resources spent on aging-in-place and child friendly building features as well as outdoor play and safety features that enable all to thrive in community together.
+In addition, community-centered development includes resources spent on aging-in-place and child-friendly building features as well as outdoor play and safety features that enable all to thrive in the community together.
 Neighbors who are sick or injured can count on neighbors knowing and caring.
 There is always someone around to lend a helping hand.